kumahq/kuma-website/app/docs/1.7.x/policies/health-check.md

 ---

 {% tip %}
-Circuit Breaker is an outbound policy.
+Health Check is an outbound policy.
 Dataplanes whose configuration is modified are in the `sources` matcher.
 {% endtip %}

 This policy enables Kuma to keep track of the health of every data plane proxy, with the goal of minimizing the number of failed requests in case a data plane proxy is temporarily unhealthy.